 Help for Eating Disorders and Addiction

-At Red Oak Recovery, we understand that substance abuse can often go hand in hand with disordered eating.
-Food and body image struggles often surface after the substance abuse has ceased and often becomes apparent in early recovery.
+At Red Oak Recovery, we understand that substance use can often go hand in hand with disordered eating.
+Food and body image struggles often surface after the substance use has ceased and often becomes apparent in early recovery.
 In addition to eating disorders, we also treat: